Marathon of Meals

 Pecorino, salami, and come-hither grilled meat and pasta.
 An Italian mission that’s simple yet seductive: Mangia!
 A winter visit to Tuscany reveals off-season travel opportunities of lazy lunches, history buffs, and serious truffle smuggling.

 “Tartufo!,” exclaims Lucca.
 He saunters through the forest, bright blue eyes as crisp as the morning air and a mop of curly hair, channeling a blonde Slash from Guns N’ Roses, bounces toward us.
 Delicately cradled in his callused hand is a small yet pungent Tuscan truffle.
 His father, Luigi, the professional hunter of the bunch, only speaks Italian.
 With stern yet encouraging commands, Luigi leads Mora, a.k.a.
-Blackberry—a Labrador and Logotta Romagnolo mixed truffle-hunting dog through the Natural Reserve of Truffles, located roughly 10 miles from the tiny downtown of Certaldo.
-Though still hugged by rich Tuscan mud—it rained and snowed overnight—the marzo tartufo tempts one of our crew to eat straight from Lucca’s hand.
+Blackberry — a Labrador and Logotta Romagnolo mixed truffle-hunting dog through the Natural Reserve of Truffles, located roughly 10 miles from the tiny downtown of Certaldo.
+Though still hugged by rich Tuscan mud — it rained and snowed overnight — the marzo tartufo tempts one of our crew to eat straight from Lucca’s hand.

 Volterra, Chianti + Cows

-Though epicurean treasures are heralded in Italy, so is its storied past, as the country’s tumultuous history is celebrated with every hilltop village near Casole d’ Elsa, where the Club’s charming farmhouse residences and the 4,200-acre Castello di Casole hold court.
+Though epicurean treasures are heralded in Italy, so is its storied past, as the country’s tumultuous history is celebrated with every hilltop village near Casole d’ Elsa, where The Club’s charming farmhouse residences and the 4,200-acre Casali di Casole hold court.
 In summer, given the resort’s sprawling Italian villas, private infinity pools, high-end restaurants, on-site vineyard, olive groves, and hiking trails, one is hard pressed to even leave the grounds.
 Come winter, though the resort’s Italian charm remains seductive, the nearby Tuscan hillside, a quilt of brown and green farmland, is sleepy and serene.
 This equals opportunity.
 With fewer Fiats of Chianti-happy tourists snaking through country roads, day trips to nearby towns are easier to navigate.
-From Castello di Casole, the towns of San Gimignano, Volterra, Siena, Certaldo, and the Chianti wine region, among other spectacular sites, are just an hour’s drive, give or take.
+From Casali di Casole, the towns of San Gimignano, Volterra, Siena, Certaldo, and the Chianti wine region, among other spectacular sites, are just an hour’s drive, give or take.

 After a harried journey to Italy, unexpectedly ping-ponging through a staggering amount of European airports at the mercy of snow and fog, we eventually touch Italia terra firma.
 Once at Villa Barbena, our extended flight time is immediately rewarded with authentic Italian charm, and with the guidance of a stellar onsite concierge team (a bevy of in-the-know local minds), with every Tuscan dawn we find ourselves happily crammed into a tiny Audi, each day punching in different destinations on a finicky Italian GPS system.
 As we weave through the movie-set scene of cypress-lined resort roads, we keep our eyes peeled for cinghiale, or wild boar.
 And our San Francisco foodie announces a Tuscan truffle challenge: One meal a day must involve the truffles Luigi and Mora hunted for us.
 Carting the pricey finds in her purse, she means business.